Helen's Reef: History

-In 1812 the survey vessel Leonidas foundered on the reef.

-It was named for the brigantine Helen of Dundee, bound for Quebec, which foundered at Hasselwood Rock in 1824.
+Helen's Reef was named after the brigantine Helen of Dundee, bound for Quebec, which foundered at Hasselwood Rock in 1824.
 The vessel struck between nine and ten o'clock on the morning of 17 April.
 After some twelve hours struggling to keep her afloat and make for safety, water had almost filled the hold.
 The captain ordered the passengers onto the deck with warm clothing.
-Difficulty was experienced launching the boats, and one had to be repaired after being holed on the stock of the kedge anchor; "the crew left most of the passengers to drown, including seven women and six children".
+Difficulty was experienced launching the boats, and one had to be repaired after being holed on the stock of the kedge anchor;